KabukiStarship/KabukiPressCookbook/02-f2-foundational-framework.md

 Major differences between the Google and F2 C++ Style Guides are:

 * Allowance of all uppercase public member names.
-* Detailed Doxygen comment style guide.
+* Doxygen comment style guide.

 ## [2.2] Almost-UML-Compliant